erikp9000/cpm-ndos/README.md

 ## NIOS.SPR

 NIOS.ASM is an example of the NIOS used by the NDOS.
 This file must be customized for the specific hardware on which it's meant to run.
-See also KP2-NIOS.ASM (should support Kaypro II/2/IV/4/10) and ALTRNIOS.ASM (tested on the Altair Clone).

-## NDOS.SPR

-This is the relocatable core of NDOS.
-It should not require any changes to run on CP/M 2.2 systems.
+See below for a list of supported hardware.

+  - NIOSALTR.ASM is configured to use the second serial port (@12h/13h) of the 88-2SIO Serial Interface Board for the Altair 8800.

+  - NIOS-KP2.ASM is configured to use the 'J4 SERIAL DATA I/O' port on a Kaypro 2X
+    at 19.2Kbps.
+It should also work on the Kaypro II/2/IV/4/10.

+  - NIOS-T80.ASM is configured to use the serial port on a TRS 80 Model 4 at 19.2Kbps.
+It should also work on the TRS 80 4/4P/4D.

 ### Porting Considerations